meilisearch/documentation/resources/faq.md

 ## I have just updated Meilisearch, and I am getting an error: "Cannot open database, expected Meilisearch engine version..."

-Until our first stable release (v1.0), Meilisearch minor versions are not compatible with each other.
-This means **every new version is considered breaking** with the small exception of bug-fixing patches.
-To fix this error, simply delete your database folder (`data.ms` by default) and re-index your documents with the current-version engine.
-See [updating Meilisearch](/learn/advanced/updating.md) for more information.
+Meilisearch major versions introduce breaking changes and are not compatible with each other.
+Meilisearch version 0 releases, such as v0.30 or v0.24, are also not compatible with each other.
+Consult the [updating guide](/learn/advanced/updating.md) for more information on how to safely migrate your data between Meilisearch releases.

 ## What are the recommended requirements for hosting a Meilisearch instance?

-**The short answer: we don't know yet!**

 Indexing documents is a highly complex process, making it difficult to accurately estimate the size and memory use of a Meilisearch database.
-At this stage, our engine is changing constantly, which means benchmarks are constantly out of date.

-Once our engine is completely stable (v1), we will provide detailed benchmarks with different datasets.
-Until then, read on to learn how to optimize your Meilisearch instance.
+There are a few aspects to keep in mind when optimizing your instance.

 ### Memory usage